headstar/beans-graph/README.md

 ##Spring beans graph
 [![Build Status](https://travis-ci.org/headstar/beans-graph.svg?branch=master)](https://travis-ci.org/headstar/beans-graph) [![Coverage Status](https://img.shields.io/coveralls/headstar/spring-beans-graph.svg)](https://coveralls.io/r/headstar/spring-beans-graph?branch=master)

-The `spring-beans-graph` library creates a graph of the bean dependencies in your Spring application.
+The `beans-graph` library creates a graph of the bean dependencies in your Spring application.
 The dependencies are collected at runtime.
 The library will help you:

 * Find cyclic dependencies in your application
 * Get an overview of your application's bean dependencies